 (Looking for the Will of a person who has only recently died so probate will not yet have been granted – go here.)
 We can’t help directly, unless you need professional advice, but this page will help you to get a copy Last Will and testament if probate has been granted in the past.

 Please do NOT ring us (or any Probate Registry) about copy last will & testaments.
-You can of course ring us if you need paid professional advice!
-We handle normal probate cases in house, as well as contentious probate.
+If there may be a dispute, that is where we can help – but you need paid professional advice because there may be a legal dispute!
+We handle normal probate cases in-house, as well as contentious probate.
 We do charge for an initial review for contentious probate, but a small initial fee could save you wasting tens of thousands of pounds.

 Before reading any further, I would urge you to consider whether you own Legal Planning is adequate.
 That is why the number of disputes over Wills is rising, and why Local Authorities are taking over running increasing numbers of lives.
 If you don’t want that to happen, you need to act!